LeoSantosp2/goomer-lista-rango/README.md

 # Goomer Lista Rango

 ## About
 This project, is a `Goomer challenge developer backend`.
 I finded this project in a repository on GitHub.
-The link of repository and challenger better:
+The link of repository and challenge below:

 - [Challengers Repository]()
 - [Goomer Repository]()